mesoform/enterprise-cloud-admin-tool/README.md

 - `github token` — you developer's github token, that you have obtained in prerequisites section.
 - `monitoring project id` — id of existing monitoring project.
 You should have one if followed prerequisites section.
 - `monitoring system` — identifier of monitoring backend, that you want to use for metrics collection
+- `notification system` - identifier of notification backend, where you want to send notifications
 - `config repo` — name of repo, that will contain terraform variables files.

 In the project settings file created within the config repo you should ensure a unique `project_id` is set ([project creation docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)),